OpenLineage/docs/docs/client/java/partials/java_transport.md

   - `type` - string specifying the "api_key" or the fully qualified class name of your TokenProvider.
 Required if `auth` is provided.
   - `apiKey` - string setting the Authentication HTTP header as the Bearer.
 Required if `type` is `api_key`.
 - `headers` - dictionary specifying HTTP request headers.
 Optional.
+- `compression` - string, name of algorithm used by HTTP client to compress request body.
+Optional, default value `null`, allowed values: `gzip`.
+Added in v1.13.0.

 #### Behavior